The structural problem of digital certification

 This model works while the institution exists, maintains its systems, and preserves its records under adequate conditions.
 However, it introduces a structural fragility that is hard to ignore: when verification depends on institutional survival, long-term certainty becomes inevitably conditional.

 CERTCRYPT starts from a different premise.
-Verification should not depend on the continued existence of an entity, but on the possibility of applying reproducible rules that allow a digital fact to be checked independently of the original operator.
+Verification should not depend on the continued existence of an entity, but on the possibility of applying reproducible rules that allow proof associated with a digital fact to be verified independently of the original operator.

 In traditional models, trust is the central axis of the system.
 Trust is placed in the issuer's identity, in the integrity of the infrastructure that stores information, in the non-alteration of records, and in the operational continuity of the responsible institution.

 CERTCRYPT does not seek to eliminate institutional authority or replace it.
 What it proposes is a shift in focus.
-The question stops being "Who do I trust?" and becomes "Can it be verified under reproducible rules?".
+The question stops being "Who do I trust?" and becomes "Can the corresponding proof be verified under reproducible rules?".

 The difference is profound.
-Authority is a property external to the certified fact; it depends on organizational structures, legal frameworks, and operational continuity.
-Verifiability, by contrast, is an intrinsic property of the relationship between a digital fact and a set of formal rules.
+Authority is external to the certification process; it depends on organizational structures, legal frameworks, and operational continuity.
+Verifiability, by contrast, concerns whether the proof generated from a digital fact can be checked under reproducible rules.
 It does not depend on who verifies, but on the consistency of the verification process.

 CERTCRYPT does not certify the semantic truthfulness of a fact.
 It does not determine whether something is legally valid, does not evaluate the parties' intent, and does not interpret document content.
 Its scope is different.

-What it establishes is a form of formal truth: a verifiable relationship between a digital fact and a set of reproducible cryptographic rules.
-That relationship can be checked independently, without access to internal databases, without document custody, and without later intervention by the issuer.
+What it establishes is a cryptographically verifiable binding under reproducible rules.
+That binding allows a certificate associated with a specific digital fact to be verified independently, without access to internal databases, without document custody, and without later intervention by the issuer.

-Independence does not arise as an accidental consequence of the system; it is a deliberate design constraint.
+Independence is not an accidental consequence of the system; it is a deliberate design constraint.
 CERTCRYPT is built under one essential condition: verification must be possible without institutional dependency.

 Independence is not an ideological declaration or a political stance.
 It is a technical property.
 A structural characteristic that defines the system's boundaries and determines its long-term behavior.